AI Powered Productivity System for Virtual Assistants: The Complete 5-Layer Framework (2026)

 Action: send for signature

-MODULE 5: Make — Wait for webhook
+MODULE 5 — Wait for Signature (Webhook)

 Status: Lead → Active Client